DataScienceGal/Data-Science-Projects/README.md

 I’m currently learning as much as I can possibly learn.
 I have taken several courses through DataCamp.
 I’m looking for a Data Science or statistical position.
 I love being in the data. 💞️

 ### ABOUT THIS REPOSITORY
-This repository is a collection of my assignments from Coursera.
-The course completed is the first in a specialization for Data Science in Python.
+This repository is a collection from my assignments.
 All assignments are completed in Python.
 Enjoy!

 Note: The "R code" directory is based on a separate project.